emisbrooke/transformer-path-dependence/README.md

 # transformer-path-dependence
 An analysis of the path dependence of fitness calculations on the MSATransformer.
-Started as a class project, will update as research continues.

-Check out my tutorial jupyter notebook, lemme know if you have questions
+Check out my tutorial jupyter notebook, and reach out if you have questions